 Prosser also says the company will announce Apple Glass before it's ready to ship, much like it waited several months to sell the first-generation Apple Watch after its debut.
 Apple allegedly wants members of the media present for the unveiling, so it could wait until in-person tech events resume.

-The company allegedly planned to unveil the lenses as a "one more thing" announcement at its annual fall keynote, but might wait due to global tech delays.
+The company could plan to unveil the lenses as a "one more thing" announcement at its annual fall keynote, according to Prosser.

 As of July 10, The Information reported that Apple Glass lenses had passed the prototype stage and entered trial production, and important milestone in bringing Apple's wearable device to market.